Pierro55/Automatic-Filament-Welding-Machine/README.md

 ## Work in Progress
 Please notice that this reprository is work in progress at this moment as it takes quite a bit time setting up everything neatly.

+## Disclaimer
+If you try to replicate this machine with the provided data, make sure you work safe.
+This information is provided for free under the terms of the GPL-2.0 License.
+Everything is provided without any warranty of any kind.
+Use the provided technical information at your own risk, any damage to a machine, device, yourself or similar is solely your own responsibility.